New America (organization)

 New America, formerly the New America Foundation, is an American liberal think tank founded in 1999.
 It focuses on a range of public policy issues, including national security, technology, health, gender, energy, education, and the economy.
 The organization is based in Washington, D.C., and Oakland, California.
-Anne-Marie Slaughter is the think tank's chief executive officer.
+Paul Butler is the think tank's interim chief executive officer.

 History

 New America's headquarters in Washington, D.C.